 Hearing loss is a fact of life for many people, but that doesn’t mean that you have to live with it.
-If you suspect that hearing loss is troubling you or someone you love and you live near Limon or Pueblo, Colorado, contact Apex Audiology.
+If you suspect that hearing loss is troubling you or someone you love and you live near Limon, Pueblo, or Colorado Springs, Colorado, contact Apex Audiology.
 Dr. William F. Herholtz can conduct a simple hearing test, increase your understanding of your hearing loss, and offer solutions for treatment.
-To get started, please call us at 719-569-5000 or schedule an appointment online.
+To get started, please call us at 719-247-9000 or schedule an appointment online.
 We look forward to hearing from you!

 With a variety of hearing technology available, we’ll find the right fit for your lifestyle!